-After receiving applicants’ processed information from PharmCAS, the School of Pharmacy, Office of Admissions will electronically send instructions for completion of a Supplemental Application to applicants who meet the requirement of a minimum cumulative GPA and science GPA of 2.50 on a 4.00 scale.
+After receiving applicants’ processed information from PharmCAS, the School of Pharmacy, Office of Admissions will electronically send instructions for completion of a Supplemental Application to applicants who meet the requirement of a preferably cumulative GPA and science GPA of 2.50 on a 4.00 scale.

 The deadline for submitting the Supplemental Application, along with the required fee to the Office of Admissions is on or before October 1, 2018.